allister-grange/terraform-associate-guide-003/6- Core Terraform Workflow/6-notes.md

 A common way to use `terraform plan` is to produce a plan file, which can then be selectively executed by `terraform apply` using the `-out=` argument with `terraform apply`.
 To view the output from this plan in human-readable text when it is on disk you can use the `terraform show` command.

+If there is a tilde (~) next to a resource when planning, this means that the resource will be updated in place.

 ### **Executing your configuration**

 The `terraform apply` command executes the actions proposed in a Terraform plan.
 If run with no further arguments, it will build an execution plan before prompting you to continue with executing that plan.